hbc/Intro-to-Unix/lessons/06_QC_trimming.md

 ![FileZilla_step2](../img/Filezilla_step2.png)

+######Filezilla - Step 3

+In FileZilla, on the left side of the screen navigate to the location you would like to save the file, and on the right side of the screen navigate through your remote directory to the file `/home/ecommons_id/unix_workshop/rnaseq_project/results/fastqc_untrimmed_reads/Mov10_oe1.html`.
+Double click on the .html file to transfer a copy, or click and drag over to the right hand panel.

+Open the .html file to view the report.

+######FastQC report

 ***FastQC is just an indicator of what's going on with your data, don't take the "PASS"es and "FAIL"s too seriously.***